pine64/website/content/documentation/General/Cross-compiling.md

 ## Rust

-In order to cross-compile Rust applications for the Pinephone, you need to have a gcc cross-compiler installed and the Rust dependencies, usually the std crate, cross compiled for the target system.
+In order to cross-compile Rust applications for the PinePhone, you need to have a gcc cross-compiler installed and the Rust dependencies, usually the std crate, cross compiled for the target system.
 A more extensive explanation can be found on https://github.com/japaric/rust-cross.
 This instruction is based on it’s description.

 ### Installing a GCC Cross-Compiler

 The cross-compiler might have a different name depending on the operating system.
 Further along this instruction the name for the gcc cross-compiler will be used.
-Replace all occurences of `$gcc_name` with the name on your distribution.
+Replace all occurrences of `$gcc_name` with the name on your distribution.

 For how to install the gcc cross-compilation toolchain on your distribution, please see [Cross-compiling](/documentation/General/Cross-compiling#installing_the_toolchain)